Jack Russell Terrier

 • Hip dysplasia is a condition where the thighbone and hip joint do not fit together properly, causing pain and lameness.
 Less severe cases can be treated with anti-inflammatory medications, but surgery may be required for serious cases.

-• Deafness, like any breed, occurs in Jack Russells and can be detected from as early as four weeks of age.
+• Congenital deafness can occur in Jack Russells and can be detected from as early as four weeks of age.
 If you believe your Jack Russell is suffering from a loss of hearing, your vet can perform some tests to determine the situation.

 Not all conditions are covered by Pet Insurance.
 For details of Bow Wow Meow Pet Insurance cover, refer to the Product Disclosure Statement.